hut/panban/README.md

 | `S-TAB`    | previous database source                                         |
 | Q          | quit                                                             |

-As of 2019-04-22, it is necessary to reload after certain operations to ensure that the program doesn't crash.
-To be on the safe side, just reload the data with `R` after every operation.

 # How to run

 First download panban and install the dependencies: